-Ogden provides 68 percent of MIH.
+- Ogden provides 68% of MIH.
 Only three municipalities in Weber County provide a share of affordable housing that is proportionate to their population.
 Additionally several of the municipalities providing the most MIH are approaching build-out absent increases in in-fill development or zoning changes.

-Communities with Greatest Projected Growth are also the Least Affordable

-• West Haven, North Ogden, and Hopper are projected to account for most population growth in the County through 2060.
+Communities with Greatest Projected Growth are also the Least Affordable - West Haven, North Ogden, and Hopper are projected to account for most population growth in the County through 2060.
 However, all are among the highest median rents in the County.
-In fact, North
+In fact, North Ogden has the second-highest rent, and Hooper has the 4th.
+All three communities have high percentages of cost-burdened households and contribute substantially less to the County MIH supply relative to their population.

-&lt;sup>30 [need citation and link to study website]
+&lt;sup>27 [need citation and link to study website]

-&lt;sup>31 [Cite WFRC and/or Kem C. Gardner Institute.]
+&lt;sup>28 Cite WFRC and/or Kem C. Gardner Institute.